The UK's military role in Afghanistan began in 2001, in the wake of the 9/11 attacks on the World Trade Center in New York.

 'Sandhurst In The Sand'

-UK military personnel are also helping to train the next generation of Afghan Security Forces soldiers.
+UK military personnel had been helping train the next generation of Afghan Security Forces soldiers.

-Modelled on Sandhurst, and built with £75m of British money, everything on the curriculum is influenced by UK military training.
+Modelled on Sandhurst, and built with £75m of British money, everything on the curriculum had been influenced by UK military training.

 ANAOA takes its core principles from the British Army and there are aspirations it will reach the same level of academes in India and Pakistan.

 The long-term plan is for a gradual drawdown of NATO mentors by 2026.

 It is hoped what they leave behind is a first-class training academy, able to produce leaders in the Afghan Army.